-Follow the Justice for Matthew Leahy campaign page on Facebook.
+Follow the Justice for Matthew Leahy failed by The State campaign page on Facebook.

 Matthew Leahy died, aged 20, in November 2012.
 He was found hanged in his room at The Linden Centre, a mental health unit in Essex.

 Since his death, his mother Melanie has been trying to get justice for her son, whom she says was let down by the Trust.